SkyeHoefling/ahoefling.github.io/_posts/2017-12-01-Dev-Ops-VSTS-Custom-Build-Task-Extension.md

 * Publish your new VSTS Build Task to the marketplace and share it with VSTS instances
   * Anyone can publish to the marketplace but to have public Tasks you need to be a verified VSTS Publisher
 * Understanding of the VSTS Extension Ecosystem

+## Download the CLI ##
+To get started you will need to download the CLI using node.js, if you don't have version 4.0 or greater head over to [https://nodejs.org/](https://nodejs.org/) and download the latest version.

+Execute the following command from your favorite shell/command prompt `npm install -g tfx-cli`

+You should now have the CLI successfully installed and you are ready to start developing your new VSTS Build Task.

+## Build Scaffolding ##
+There is no quick scaffolding command that I found in the Visual Studio docs but there is some in-depth tutorials that you will find useful. (see useful links at the bottom).

+In your root directory create the following structure and files

+{% highlight text linenos %}
+|- README.md
+|- vss-extension.json
+|- icon.png
+|- buildtasks
+    |- task.json
+    |- powershell.ps1
+{% endhighlight %}

+### README.md ###
+This is really just for you, it is a `README.md` file.
+You should document what your VSTS Build Task is going to do and it would be cool if you hosted it on GitHub to contribute to the community.
+Unless you need to keep it in house.
+Either way document what your task does, it is important.

+### vss-extension.json ###
+The `vss-extension.json` tell the `tfx` how to build your extension.
+This file contains all of your metadata and configuration.
+Some important sections that we have to fill out:

+* `id` - This is the camalCaseName of the task
+* `version` - The current version of the task
+* `name` - The friendly name of the task
+* `description` - The description of the task, which will be displayed on the marketplace
+* `publisher` - your publisher ID
+  * Go to the Visual Studio Market Place publisher to create your publisher profile [https://marketplace.visualstudio.com/manage/publishers](https://marketplace.visualstudio.com/manage/publishers)
+* `targets` - What type of extension are you building?
+In our case it should always be `Microsoft.VisualStudio.Services` for VSTS Build Task
+* `icons` - The icon image you want to represent the build task
+* `contribution` - contains meta information about the task
+* `files` - All the files that compose the build task

+{% highlight json linenos %}
+{
+	"manifestVersion": 1,
+	"id": "HelloBuildTask",
+	"version": "1.0.0",
+	"name": "Hello World",
+	"description": "A VSTS Build Task that prints Hello World to the Console", "publisher": "hoefling-software",
+	"targets": [
+		{
+			"id": "Microsoft.VisualStudio.Services"
+			}
+		],
+	"icons": {
+		"default": "icon.png"
+	 },
+	"contributions": [
+		{
+			"id": "HelloBuildTask",
+			"type": "ms.vss-distributed-task.task",
+			"targets": [
+				"ms.vss-distributed-task.tasks"
+			],
+			"properties": {
+				"name": "buildtask"
+			}
+		}
+	],
+	"files":[
+		{
+			"path": "buildtask"
+		}
+	]
+}
+{% endhighlight %}

+### icon.png ###

+### task.json ###

+### Buildtasks Powershell Script ###